Poems by Edgar Allan Poe: Deep in Earth (1847)

 "Deep in Earth" is a couplet, presumably part of an unfinished poem Poe was writing in 1847.
 In January of that year, Poe's wife Virginia had died in New York of tuberculosis.
 It is assumed that the poem was inspired by her death.
 It is difficult to discern, however, if Poe had intended the completed poem to be published or if it was personal.

 Poe scribbled the couplet onto a manuscript copy of his poem "Eulalie".
 That poem seems autobiographical, referring to his joy upon marriage.
 The significance of the couplet implies that he has gone back into a state of loneliness similar to before his marriage.
 It has been found that the second line of Poe's couplet was adapted from "Zarifa", a poem by Frances Osgood.

 The Divine Right of Kings (1845)

-"The Divine Right of Kings" is attributed to Edgar Allan Poe, though not fully proven.
+"The Divine Right of Kings" is attributed to Edgar Allan Poe, though his authorship is not proven.
 It appeared in Graham's Magazine in October 1845.
 The "King" of the title is Ellen King, possibly representing Frances Sargent Osgood, to whom the writer pledges his devotion.
 It was first identified as Poe's in an article on November 21, 1915, using the poem's signature of "P." as evidence.